ricardofressa/WoodBreaker/README.md

 Game create to learning

 This game was create for learning.
-You can be cloned, modified and improved, but can not be distributed with the same models.
+It can be cloned, modified and improved, but can not be distributed with the same models.

 # Unity 5.3.2f1 (64-bit)